Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 Proceed north along the road and let the guards kill the 3 bandits that spawn.
 Loot their corpses.

-One right at top of watchtower, run up the ramp, jump down onto the archway, then acrosss to the other tower. for Thieves there is also a locked chest next to the ramp near the archway (but best grab this while guards are distracted by the bandits)
+One right at top of watchtower, run up the ramp, jump down onto the archway, then across to the other tower. for Thieves there is also a locked chest next to the ramp near the archway (but best grab this while guards are distracted by the bandits)

 |Map|chest|
 |--|--|